The Beatles

 Paul McCartney would later release Holidays (2020), but it was hardly a proper Christmas album.
 First of all, it was released for streaming only, and runs just six tracks - none of them new.
 Among those are several non-Christmas or quasi-Christmas songs, while the EP skips one of his few actual Christmas songs, "Rudolph The Red-Nosed Reggae."
 It does, however, capture McCartney's understated version of Nat King Cole's chestnut, "The Christmas Song."
 Recorded during sessions for his 2012 album Kisses On The Bottom, the song first appeared on the Hear Music compilation Holidays Rule and was also released as a single titled Christmas Kisses.
 A version with overdubbed strings - superior, I think - appears on Complete Kisses, the deluxe version of Kisses On The Bottom.

 In closing, I should note that the mastering of Ultimate Christmas Collection (in addition to the packaging) is unassailable, especially considering what they had (or didn't have) to work with.
-Regardless, it behooves any Beatle fan or Christmas music buff to track this material down - in whatever format you can.
-I originally hoped that the surviving Beatles (or their corporate partners) would follow up the Christmas Records vinyl box with some sort of digital edition, but years down the road that hasn't happened. [top of page]
+Regardless, it behooves any Beatle fan or Christmas music buff to track this material down - in whatever format you can. [top of page]

 - From Then To You (1970)